cston/csharplang/proposals/ref-struct-overloads-expression-trees.md

 # Ignore overloads with ref struct parameters within Expression lambdas

 C#13 adds support for *`params` span*, and C# preview adds *first-class span types*.
-Both of those features allow overload resolution to prefer overloads with *span type* parameters in more cases than previous language versions.
+Both of those features allow overload resolution to prefer overloads with *span type* parameters in more cases than with earlier language versions.

-However, within an `Expression`, choosing an overload that requires a `ref struct` instance may result in errors at compile time or runtime, and is a breaking change.
+However, within an `Expression`, binding to a member that requires a `ref struct` instance may result in a compile-time or runtime error, and is therefore a breaking change.

 #### Example 1: `params` span